Random field reconstruction of inhomogeneous turbulence. Part I: Modeling and analysis: Further aspects of homogeneous turbulence

 where the limit is taken in $L^2(\d s;\C)$. \end{proof}

 In the third step we synchronize the time variables appearing in \eqref{eq:alternative_rep_hom_2} in the argument of the time integration kernel $\eta$ and in the traveling plane wave $\exp\{i\delta^{-1}\kap\cdot(\x-t\overline\u)\}$.
 In view of the fact that the function $\eta$ typically attains its maximal absolute value at zero and is rapidly decaying, this transformation establishes the localization in time prepared in the previous step.
 We refer to Figure~\ref{fig:mean_flow} and Remark~\ref{rem:model_turb_inhom} below for a discussion of the localization aspect in the inhomogeneous context.
+To simplify the resulting representation formula, we additionally substitute the transformed white noise $(2\pi)^{-1/2}(\mathcal{I} \otimes \mathcal{F}^{-1})(\wt{\wn})$ involved in \eqref{eq:alternative_rep_hom_2} with the original white noise $\wn$ sharing the same structural measure.